 4. Rongai Route (74km / 6-7 Days)

 The only approach from the north – you'll see less rainfall.
 Gentle ascent, in a more remote area.
 This improves your chance of seeing wildlife, but makes for a longer drive to the start point.
-Rongai is one of our recommended routes.
+Climbing Kilimanjaro by the Rongai route is one of our recommended routes.

 Climb Mount Kilimanjaro (5895m) via The Rongai Route | Much Better Adventures